 How to get the Facebook Pixel ID?

-After login, you are navigated to the Facebook Event Manager account of your Facebook.
+After login, you get navigated to the Facebook Event Manager account of your Facebook.

-Here, after clicking on “Get started”, you will get a pop when you will click on the Create button.
+Here, after clicking on “Add”, you will get a pop when you will click on the Create button.

 After clicking on the Create button you will get a success message as per the below image.

-After this, you will find the Facebook Pixel ID.
+After this, you will get the Facebook Pixel ID.

-How to validate GTM Extension is Installed Correctly?
+How to validate that GTM Extension is Installed Correctly?

 To check if the Google Tag Manager is properly installed, the data on your website should get displayed as shown below in the snapshots.